qjk5736/example_codes/README.md

 	an algorithm extracted from the wiki page.
 You can build this with CMake using the included CMakeLists.txt.

+## ch9_dynamics_cpp

+	This is an C++ implementation of the algorithm in the Feynman Lectures on Physics Vol. I Ch.
+9
+	Newton's Laws of Mechanics, Section 9_6.
+Includes a gnuplot script to plot the output dat file.

 ## Cholesky

 	A template implementation of the Cholesky decomposition.